-Pursuant to 34 U.S.C. § 20125, institutions of higher education are the only entities that are eligible to apply for this program.
-This includes Historically Black Colleges and Universities, Tribal colleges and Universities, Hispanic Serving Institutions, and other Minority Serving Institutions (see https://www2.ed.gov/about/offices/list/ocr/edlite-minorityinst.html).
+Pursuant to 34 U.S.C. § 20125, the following entities are eligible to apply for this initiative: Institutions of higher education that are HSIs, HBCUs, and TCUs.
+For more information on these categories, see https://www2.ed.gov/about/offices/list/ocr/edlite-minorityinst.html.

 An institution of higher education is an educational institution in any state that: (1) admits as regular students only persons having a certificate of graduation from a school providing secondary education, or the recognized equivalent of such a certificate; or students who have completed a secondary school education in a home school setting that is treated as a home school or private school under state law; (2) is legally authorized within such state to provide a program of education beyond secondary education; (3) provides an educational program for which the institution awards a bachelor's degree or provides not less than a 2-year program that is acceptable for full credit toward such a degree, or awards a degree that is acceptable for admission to a graduate or professional degree program; (4) is a public or other nonprofit institution; and (5) is accredited by a nationally recognized accrediting agency or association, or if not so accredited, is an institution that has been granted pre-accreditation status by such an agency or association that has been recognized by the Secretary of Education for the granting of pre-accreditation status, and the Secretary of Education has determined that there is satisfactory assurance that the institution will meet the accreditation standards of such an agency or association within a reasonable time.
 The term "state" means any of the several states and the District of Columbia, the Commonwealth of Puerto Rico, Guam, American Samoa, the U.S. Virgin Islands, and the Northern Mariana Islands.
 34 U.S.C. § 12291(a)(37).